Drug & Alcohol Rehab in Herefordshire

 Dual diagnosis is a relatively new concept, referring to the diagnosis of multiple disorders at the same time.

-Though not every individual is guaranteed to have a co-occurring disorder, the two are highly likely to coincide due to the belief that addiction is a result of these underlying disorders.
+Though not every individual is guaranteed to have a co-occurring disorder, the two are highly likely to coincide due to the fact that addiction can be a result of these underlying disorders.

-Rehab Recovery ensures that all rehabs and addiction treatment programmes recommended follow this approach, focussing on all disorders present in order to have the most effective results in terms of long-term recovery and abstinence.
+Rehab Recovery ensures that all rehabs and addiction treatment services we recommend follow this approach, focussing on all disorders present in order to have the most effective results in terms of long-term recovery and abstinence.

 If an individual is seeking help outside of Rehab Recovery, it is important to ensure that the chosen rehab service provider follows this approach to have the most successful chance of recovery.

 If you choose to get a diagnosis through rehab, you’ll see a fully-trained doctor or psychiatrist.
 Using a psychiatric assessment, they’ll be able to determine if you have any underlying mental health disorders.